Helmut List

 Helmut List (born 20 December 1941, Graz) is an Austrian engineer, businessman and philanthropist.
-He is CEO of AVL, (Anstalt für Verbrennungskraftmaschinen List, "List Institute for Combustion Engines") which was founded by his father, the engineer and inventor Hans List, in 1948.
+He was CEO of AVL, (Anstalt für Verbrennungskraftmaschinen List, "List Institute for Combustion Engines") which was founded by his father, the engineer and inventor Hans List, in 1948.

 The Helmut-List-Halle is named after him.
 It is a large multi-purpose cultural venue, serving for many events during the annual Styrian Autumn Festival.
 The hall features ideal acoustic conditions for classical concerts.